-PTC's capital requirements for operational risk based on 31 December 2012 figures are \$7,821,000.
-The company's capital resources based on 31 December 2012 figures are summarized in Appendix I attached to this policy.
+PTC's capital requirements for operational risk based on March 31, 2013 figures are \$9,485,000.
+The company's capital resources based on March 31, 2013 figures are summarized in Appendix I attached to this policy.
+The table contained in Appendix I is prepared on the modified transitional template proposed by OSFI defined in 2013 CAR Guideline A, Chapter 1.